c3r/doomcardgame/README.md

     POST("/play/player/{card_id}/roll/initiative")  // currently layed on the table (in play) }

-while (true) {
+while ( GET("/queue/monsters").size() > 0 ) {

     next_player = GET("/play/next")         // Get next creature to play.
-It may be of type PLAYER or if (next_player.errorMessage != null) {    // MONSTER.
-If there is an errorMessage in the response break                                  // object, it means that all Monsters are already dead.
+It may be of type PLAYER or
+                                            // MONSTER.
+If there is an errorMessage in the response
+                                            // object, it means that all Monsters are already dead.
-    }

     attacker = GET("/attacker")             // You can check which creature is the attacker now.